malastare-ai/Malastare.ai/SolarPanelForecasting/README.md

 processing the original data into sequences of power readings, a deep neural network formed by LSTM cells and dropout layers can capture the patterns in the time series so as to predict the output.

+### Conflicts of Interest: The practitioner declare no conflict of interest.

 ## Solution architecture